guldcoin/guld-chrome/docs/install.md

     ./install_host.sh
     ```

-    By default, the host is installed _only_ for the user who runs the script.
-To install it for all users on the system, run it with admin privileges (i.e. `sudo ./install_host.sh`).

-1. To uninstall the host, run `./uninstall_host.sh` (or `sudo ./uninstall_host.sh`, if you installed it with admin privileges).
+1. To uninstall the host, run `./uninstall_host.sh`.

 #### On Windows